Advising for Spanish majors and minors

 All issues pertaining to your status in the college (petitions, probation, suspension, admission, transfer, courses at another institution, graduation, etc.) are handled by A&S advisors in Gardiner Hall.

-Dr. Regina Roebuck is the advisor for Spanish.
+Dr. Mary Makris is the advisor for Spanish for Fall 2016.
 She is available for procedural questions, academic planning, academic performance problems, transcript review and other academic issues at the departmental level.

 Students are encouraged at all times to meet with any faculty member for questions about courses they teach, their research interests, graduate school advice and conversation about the field of Hispanic Studies.
 Please see the Faculty information on the PEOPLE link.